 Be aware that you need to undergo a pelvic examination prior to the surgery.
 Pelvic examinations can be embarrassing and emotionally challenging for transgender men, but they are a necessary part of the process.

 In many states, including California, you can't legally change your gender until a licensed physician certifies that you've undergone "clinically appropriate treatment" during your transition.
-Dr. Kong can complete this form for you after performing a hysterectomy.
+The doctor can complete this form for you after performing a hysterectomy.

 Before a hysterectomy, make sure you understand how the surgery can impact your hormones.
 You'll no longer have female hormones, but you'll also lose the small amount of testosterone produced by the ovaries.
 This means you'll need to rely on testosterone therapy for all of your testosterone, and that may mean dosing changes.